ABC News is swapping the timeslots of “Nightline” and “Jimmy Kimmel Live” in January.

 “These changes take effect 20 weeks from now, and until then, Nightline remains in its existing time slot with a lot of important work to do, including covering two conventions, four debates and a presidential election,” Sherwood wrote.
 “Our viewers are counting on us to deliver the exceptional journalism that has always defined Nightline.”

-Sherwood’s full memo to staffers, as well as the official announcement from ABC, are both after the jump.
+Here are Sherwood’s full memo to staffers, as well as the official announcement from ABC:

 I’m writing to let you know about changes the network is making in late night and primetime.